-The dumbbell bicep curl is among the most commonly practiced free weight exercises for strengthening the arms.
+The dumbbell biceps curl is among the most commonly practiced free weight exercises for strengthening the arms.
 Designed to isolate the biceps brachii muscles, the dumbbell curl exercise directs most of the weight directly to the biceps for quick and effective muscle building.

-Average Dumbbell Curling Weight
+Average Curl Weight

-The estimates offered by the Testosterone Nation website suggests an average barbell curl weight of 80 lbs. for men or 40 lbs. for women.
-Because the barbell curl performs the same motion as the dumbbell curl, except with both hands, the average curl weight for this type of exercise would be approximately half that per arm 40 lbs. for men and 20 lbs. for women.
+The estimates offered by the Testosterone Nation website suggests an average barbell curl weight of 80 pounds for men or 40 pounds for women.
+Because the barbell curl performs the same motion as the dumbbell curl, except with both hands, the average curl weight for this type of exercise would be approximately half that per arm or 40 pounds for men and 20 pounds for women.

 Senior Curling Tests

 The Top End Sports website lists a number of average weights recorded from senior fitness tests, which are designed to gauge the upper body strength of seniors between the ages of 60 and 94.
-According to the results, men aged between 60 and 64 could perform on average 16 to 22 repetitions of 8 lb. dumbbell curls, while women of the same age performed 13 to 19 repetitions of 5-pound dumbbell curls.
+According to the results, men aged between 60 and 64 could perform on average 16 to 22 repetitions of 8-pound dumbbell curls, while women of the same age performed 13 to 19 repetitions of 5-pound dumbbell curls.

 Finding Your Average

 Although there are a number of methods for finding your personal lifting weight, experiment until you find a weight that you can lift 12 to 15 times.
-Selecting the right weight for your dumbbell curl exercises is ultimately a personal choice best determined with trial-and-error, or by mathematical equations, such as the one repetition maximum formula.
+Selecting the right weight for your dumbbell curl exercises is ultimately a personal choice best determined with trial-and-error, or by mathematical equations, such as the one-repetition maximum formula.

-According to the National Physiques calculator, you can gather your one repetition maximum by computing the results of a lifting test.
+According to the National Physiques calculator, you can gather your one-repetition maximum by computing the results of a lifting test.
 Select a comfortable weight and perform as many dumbbell curls as possible.
-Multiply the number of repetitions by .033 and add 1.
-Finally, multiply this number with the weight that you lifted to receive your one-repetition maximum.
+Multiply the number of repetitions by 0.033 and add 1.
+Finally, multiply this number by the weight that you lifted to receive your one-repetition maximum.